adaorachi/Grooveit_capstone/README.md

 <br>

-* You can watch a live demostration of the project using this link - https://www.loom.com/share/13ccdf43aa77463892726c600d6ba21a
+* You can watch a live demonstration of the project using this link - https://www.loom.com/share/13ccdf43aa77463892726c600d6ba21a

 <!-- BUILT WITH -->

-# Built With
+## Built With

-- VsCode
+- vscode
 - Git

 <!-- TECHNOLOGIES EMPLOYED -->

-# Technologies Employed
+## Technologies Employed

 - React Thunk
 - Redux Store